-Please note that the frequency of the calibrator signals is not calibrated and thus must not be used to check the time base accuracy, also the duty cycle may differ from 1:1.
+Please note that the calibrator signals are not calibrated with respect to frequency and thus must not be used to check the time base accuracy, also their duty cycle may differ from 1:1.
 The probe adjustment is completed if the pulse tops are horizontal and the amplitude calibration is correct.